LanaCreegan/pp4/README.md

 * Features a register/sign in section so the user can create an account and sign in to access different features.

 Recipe Page:
 * Features a list of recipes posted by the user and other users.
+Visible if you are registered or not.

-Recipe Steps:
+Recipe Steps Page:
 * Users can click into a recipe for instructions for the recipes.
 Save and comment features are for signed in users only.

+## Skeleton
+Wireframes

+Database